Advanced Standing MSW Curriculum

 Any course in italics represents an opportunity to choose from a variety of classes offered within that category.

-BSW Intensive: Bridge to Brown | 4 credit hours |
+BSW Intensive: Bridge to Brown4 credit hours

-BSW Intensive: Bridge to Brown Advanced standing students are required to take this two week bridge course just prior to the start of the first fall semester.
+Advanced standing students are required to take this two week bridge course just prior to the start of the first fall semester.
 The bridge course covers select, foundational skills for MSW students at the Brown School, including evidence-based practice, social justice, human diversity, and social and political environment.
 Attendance at the BSW Intensive: Bridge to Brown is required for students with Advanced Standing Status.
-The Bridge Course is assessed at the per-credit hour tuition rate.
-The additional course fee for the BSW Intensive will be included in a student’s fall semester tuition bill. | 4 |

-Theory, Problems, and Issues | 3 |
+Theory, Problems, and Issues3

-Concentration Practicum | 5 credit hours |
+Concentration Practicum5 credit hours

 Curriculum and required credit hours are subject to change.